rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  one or more sovereigns,
  either by family or by work.

-Now let's imagine there's only 50-million sovereigns at any given point in time.
+Let's imagine there's only 50-million sovereigns at any given point in time.
-This would easily be scalable with base layer transactions (using today's technology), and there'd be an average population of 240-persons per sovereign.
+This would easily be scalable with base layer transactions (using today's technology), and there'd be an average population of only 240-persons per sovereign
+ (and with a very high per capita income).
 However,
  under a Pareto distribution,
  we could expect
- 80% of the population in the top 20% of sovereigns, that is,
+ 80% of the population to be working for the top 20% of sovereigns, that is,
  9.6-billion people in 10-million sovereigns,
  averaging ~960 people per sovereign,